Sucden establishes Forests Protection Policy for the cocoa supply chain

 ‘In addition to our ongoing sustainable program work, Sucden has been building its understanding of deforestation risks and drivers in the cocoa supply chain.
 This Policy is a result of that ongoing work and sets out our high level and long term commitment to address those risks.

 Over the next three months we will develop an implementation plan detailing how, where and by when this Policy will be implemented.

-Our long term priority is to support our partners at origin whilst continuing to build our ability to deliver sustainably sourced cocoa with which our clients and the cocoa market as a whole can have the upmost confidence responsibly supports all components and aspects of the cocoa trade’.
+Our long term priority is to support our partners at origin whilst continuing to build our ability to deliver sustainably sourced cocoa in which our clients and the cocoa market as a whole can have the upmost confidence that it responsibly supports all components and aspects of the cocoa trade’.